3D Scanning For Reverse Engineering:

 Everything You Need To Know

-We've compiled a list of everything you need to know about handheld 3D scanners, non-mobile 3D scanners, and 3D reverse engineering in order to make an informed decision on what to bring to your manufacturing plant.
+We've compiled a list of everything you need to know about accurate 3D scanners that support fast and efficient reverse engineering for manufacturing.

 Reverse Engineering Quality Data, Quality Products

-In many cases, the best 3D scanner for reverse engineering is a non-contact metrology solution due to its elimination of imprecision.
+The best 3D scanner for reverse engineering is typically a non-contact blue light 3D scanning solution due to its speed, precision and ease of use.

-To ensure that you have the best 3D scanner for reverse engineering, you’ll want to have an idea of what exactly you will use your scanner for.
+To ensure that you have the best 3D scanner for reverse engineering, consider for what exactly you'll use your 3D scanner.

-The hardware and software work seamlessly and undisrupted.
-This allows manufacturers and engineers to save in labor and production costs because fewer iterations need to be printed and fewer employees are required to be on the floor, giving them more time to focus on other parts of their workflow.
+Implementing the best 3D scanning solution allows manufacturers and engineers to save on labor and production costs because fewer iterations are needed to produce a quality product.
+With fewer employees tied up performing repetitive tasks, they can focus more time on other parts of their workflow.

 Even though 3D hand scanners have the same hardware and software as their non-mobile counterparts, they lack the speed needed to accomplish high throughput on the production floor.
 However, an accurate 3D hand scanner is sufficient for scanning small objects or obtaining quick measurements for reverse engineering.

 Optimizing Your Reverse Engineering Workflow